olt.jpg

 Harvest: mid-September

 Bianco Colli Tortonesi is no exception to their practice of spot-on wines: dense in its chalk and mineral content, with concentrated ripe yellow and white fruit, the wine is long, complex, and intriguing; their dedication is pronounced.
-Knowing this, and being pure people, they changed the name to Bianco.
-As their Timorasso vines started showing more love, they added some to the mix, currently, it is about equal parts of the 3 varietals with a dash of Moscato Bianco and Giallo.
-In the future, we will see where it goes, until then, perché no?
+Knowing this and being pure people, they changed the name to Bianco.
+They added some to the mix as their Timorasso vines started showing more love.
+It is about equal parts of the 3 varietals with a dash of Moscato Bianco and Giallo.
+In the future, we will see where it goes; until then, perché no?

 The process: The Timorasso is harvested and vinified separately; the others are a field blend.
 The grapes were whole-cluster pressed (no maceration) and spontaneously fermented in concrete and stainless steel vats with temperature control.
 Malolactic fermentation did take place.
 Aging was also in concrete and stainless, for six months on the lees.